Skip to main content

 MCP Servers

-Cargo Agents support the Model Context Protocol (MCP)—an open standard for connecting AI models to external tools and data sources.
+Cargo Agents support the Model Context Protocol (MCP)—an open standard for connecting AI models to external actions and data sources.
 You can connect your Agent to any MCP-compatible server, giving it instant access to a wide ecosystem of pre-built integrations.
-Simply provide the server URL, and Cargo will automatically discover and register the available tools.
+Simply provide the server URL, and Cargo will automatically discover and register the available actions.
 For example, you can connect your Agent to:

 • Notion — Search pages, create databases, and manage workspace content